 Scroll down for excerpts, reviews, corrections, and information for teachers (including PPTs).
-Go to my foreign translations page for more info if you want to read this book in Chinese (both simplified for mainland China and traditional for Taiwan), Czech, French, Italian, Japanese, Mongolian, Polish, Russian, Spanish, or Vietnamese.
+Go to my foreign translations page for more info if you want to read this book in languages including Chinese (both simplified for mainland China and traditional for Taiwan), Czech, French, Italian, Japanese, Mongolian, Polish, Russian, Spanish, and Vietnamese.

 Details about upcoming shows here, please contact me to bring economics comedy to your school, corporate event, or comedy club!
 If you are with a public high school, community college, or the armed forces, or are otherwise looking for a free show, click here.

 Below is one of my favorite chapters!
 To download it in PDF (plus the front and back covers and Table of Contents), click here.
 Or you can just download the front and back covers and Table of Contents.

 “People don’t usually chuckle over unemployment, inflation, and recessions.
 But they’ll get plenty of laughs out of this book—-and a good introduction to macro too.”

 “If you don’t want to cry about the state of the economy, why not laugh instead?
 This book is an ideal introduction to the subject for anybody who thinks they ought to understand what’s happening around them but is put off by the usual dense text and economics jargon.”